 Christian didn’t get on the score-sheet again until a 2-2 draw with Bayer Leverkusen at the start of March.

 He netted in their 4-0 win over Benfica in the second leg of their Champions League round of 16 clash.

 He put pen to paper on a new deal with Dortmund to keep him at the Westfalenstadion until 2020.

 Christian didn’t score again in the remaining months of the 2016-17 season.

-The American playmaker finished the campaign with five goals and nine assists in 43 games in all competitions during his first full season at Dortmund.
+The American playmaker finished the campaign with five goals and nine assists in 43 games in all competitions.

 Christian was linked with a potential reunion with Klopp at Liverpool FC throughout the 2017 summer transfer window but a deal failed to materialise.

 Christian scored in Dortmund’s 5-4 loss to Bayern Munich in the German Super Cup in August 2017.
 He found the net in their next game – a 3-0 victory over Wolfsburg in the Bundesliga.